-This article will show how wine recommendations can be based on flavours, notes, food pairings and cost using RDFox, a high-performance knowledge graph and semantic reasoning engine.
+This article will show how wine recommendations can be based on flavours, notes, food pairings and cost using RDFox.
 It will also show how this approach enables customers to select new wines without compromising on flavour, or having to hire an in-house sommelier.

-RDFox is a high-performance knowledge graph and semantic reasoning engine, optimised for speed and reasoning.
-It is an in-memory solution, which allows flexible incremental addition and retraction of data, and incremental reasoning.
-Knowledge graphs are graph databases with a reasoning layer to interpret and manipulate the data.
-(For more information on reasoning read the article).
+RDFox is a high-performance knowledge graph and semantic reasoner, optimised for speed and advanced reasoning.
+Its in-memory solution allows flexible incremental addition and retraction of data, and incremental reasoning.
+Knowledge graphs are graph databases with a reasoning layer to interpret and manipulate the data-more to come on this.

 Knowledge graphs overcome the flexibility and speed limitations of relational databases, by allowing data points to be encoded as richly connected entities.
 Data is stored in triples, which contain nodes (data points) and edges (relationships).

 This image is a graph representation of the wine Lupi e Sirene Riserva 2013.
-The representation demonstrates the various characteristics of the wine, including: flavour votes, pairings, ratings and region.
+The representation demonstrates the various characteristics of the wine, including: flavour notes, pairings, ratings and region.

 Vivino is an online wine merchant which has built a community of wine critics, who are encouraged to leave reviews and score the notes and flavours of the bottles they have purchased.
 Unfortunately, Vivino doesn’t allow users to search by reviewed flavours.
 To demonstrate how Vivino could enhance their website navigation with an AI Wine Sommelier of their own, we used RDFox to express the reviews and wine descriptions given by their entourage of wine critics.